- Minor facelift for evergreen Mondeo arrives in March

 Ford has sold a hybrid version of the current Mondeo Saloon since its introduction at the end of 2014, but four-door cars aren’t usually favoured as much as other bodystyles for this size of car in the UK and across much of Europe.

-Currently the Mondeo Hybrid Saloon uses a 2.0-litre petrol engine in conjunction with an electric motor to drive the front wheels.
-A 1.4kWh battery is located behind the rear seats while regenerative braking is standard.
-Power is rated at 187hp, while CO2 emissions sit at 108g/km of CO2, so it’s likely that a similarly propelled version of the Estate would be slightly higher.
+The latest Mondeo Hybrid continues to use a 2.0-litre petrol engine in conjunction with an electric motor to drive the front wheels, but, thanks to a software update, this now offers improved power delivery and fuel efficiency.
+A 1.4kWh battery is located beneath the boot floor while regenerative braking is standard.
+Power is rated at 187hp, while Ford is aiming for CO2 emissions to drop from 108g/km to 98g/km on the saloon.
+The estate is anticipated to emit 103g/km.

-Whatever changes do occur, there won’t be a plug-in hybrid (PHEV) or battery electric (BEV) version of this generation of the Mondeo, despite the former being sold in North America as the Fusion Energi.
+There won’t be a plug-in hybrid (PHEV) or battery electric (BEV) version of this generation of Mondeo, despite the former being sold in North America as the Fusion Energi, but there is a new 2.0-litre EcoBlue diesel.

-What else do we know about the 2019 Ford Mondeo?
+What else has changed in the 2019 Ford Mondeo range?

 Equipment grades will doubtless be close to the existing hierarchy with a flagship Mondeo Vignale at the top of the range, while all trim levels will feature improved levels of standard equipment.